-- meaningful involvement in project organization and development by community members or nonprofit organizations or public entities located in or serving the community - engagement in project operations and management by nonprofit organizations, public entities, or community members; and - whether a project is developed in response to a site-specific RFP developed by community members or a nonprofit organization or public entity located in or serving the community.
+- Engagement in project operations and management by nonprofit organizations, public entities, or community members; and. - whether Engagement as used herein can mean, but is not limited to, continuous community participation and consultation as projects are built, operated, and maintained in a way that affords opportunities for the community to weigh in on and make decisions regarding the project. - Whether a project is developed in response to a site-specific RFP developed by community members, or a nonprofit organization or public entity located in or serving the community.